rmetcalf9/clusterhat_webui/README.md

 ## Overview
 This is a python based webserver that can be run on the Raspberry Pi the clusterhat is plugged into.
 You can then execute the commands "clusterhat on p1" from the browser.

+## Prerequisites
+Raspberry Pi controller must be working with an ip address and the clusterhat script must function correctly.

 ## Install Instructions

 Log in as user Pi